 Kevin Spacey was born on July 26, 1959, in South Orange, New Jersey.
 The 1990s films The Usual Suspects and Se7en catapulted Spacey into international stardom, earning him greater exposure in features like L.A.
 Confidential, American Beauty and Superman Returns.
-Spacey also earned acclaim for his stage work and his performance on the hit Netflix show House of Cards, but saw his reputation damaged after reports surfaced in late 2017 about his inappropriate behavior toward colleagues.
+Spacey also earned acclaim for his stage work and his performance on the hit Netflix show House of Cards, before his career was derailed in late 2017 by allegations of sexual misconduct.

 Early Life and Career

 Kevin Spacey was born in South Orange, New Jersey, on July 26, 1959, the youngest of three children of a technical writer and a secretary.
 The family relocated to Southern California when Spacey was 4.
 He was sent to military school, but was expelled for throwing a tire at another student.
 He channeled his rebellious energy into acting and transferred to Los Angeles' drama-centric Chatsworth High School, where he graduated co-valedictorian.

 Former classmate Val Kilmer convinced the skilled impressionist to enroll in New York City's renowned Julliard School, but he left Julliard after two years to join the New York Shakespeare Festival.
 After various roles on stage and in television, Spacey moved to the big screen, with early film credits including Working Girl (1988), See No Evil, Hear No Evil (1989) and Glengarry Glen Ross (1992).